OtherAndrew/jellyCTF-writeups/osint/stalknights_3.md

 ![stalknights_3 twitter](./images/stalknights_3_twitter.png "stalknights_3 twitter")

 So they were at an airport on May 3rd, 2024.
-Let's see if we can find out more by looking at the image
+Let's see if we can find out more by looking at the image.

 We can download a higher resolution version of the image by heading to https://pbs.twimg.com/media/GNJUBb_aQAAOLzu.jpg?name=orig.